MM-Vet: Evaluating Large Multimodal Models for Integrated Capabilities: Evaluation results

 \subsection{Effectiveness analysis of LLM-based evaluation}

 To verify the effectiveness of LLM-based evaluation for LMM predictions, we select the outputs from MMReAct-GPT-4 on 138 objective questions, which can be objectively annotated by humans.
 We compute the absolute value of the difference between the evaluator's output score and the human-annotated score on each sample.
+In addition to the default evaluator of GPT-4 (0613) in \benchname{}, we experiment with other LLMs.
+LLaMa-2 and Mixtral represent open-source LLMs, while GPT-4, Gemini and Claude are commercial close-sourced LLMs.
-The average of these absolute values is then computed to derive the final result, which is represented as $\overline{\Delta}$.

-The maximum potential discrepancy is 1.0.
-The baseline evaluation method, keyword matching, results in a high difference of 0.273.
+The average difference to the human scoring is reported in Table~\ref{tab:resutls_eval_diff}, represented as $\overline{\Delta}$.
+With a maximum potential discrepancy of 1.0, the baseline evaluation method, keyword matching, results in a high difference of 0.273.
 This illustrates the unsuitability of keyword matching for \benchname{} when dealing with open-ended answers.
-It is surprising that $\overline{\Delta}$ of LLaMA-2-7B \cite{touvron2023llama2} is even higher than that of keyword matching, while $\overline{\Delta}$ LLaMA-2-13B only marginally less than keyword matching.
-This suggests that assessing open-ended outputs from models is far from straightforward.
-For OpenAI's models, GPT-3.5 (turbo-0613) obtains 0.178 of $\overline{\Delta}$, and GPT-4 (0613) achieves the lowest difference of 0.042.
-In this paper, we utilize GPT-4 (0613) to evaluate the outputs of LMMs.
+Among the LLaMA-2/Mistral series, LLaMA-2-13B/Mistral-7B-Instruct-v0.2 performs best, respectively.
+We notice that the performance of the largest LLaMA-2/Mistral is not satisfactory, which may be because their larger models are more creative and do not follow our few-shot prompt strictly.
+The three commercial LLMs perform better than open-sourced LLMs, while there is still a large gap between Gemini/Claude and GPT-4.

+We also explore whether $\overline{\Delta}$ can be reduced when combining GPT-4 with other LLMs, and the results are reported in Table \ref{tab:resutls_eval_diff_combined_llm}.
+We find that GPT-4 without extra LLMs performs the best.
+This may be because other LLMs cannot match the grading accuracy of GPT-4.
+However, we believe this idea will work in the future when other LLMs become stronger.
+Therefore, \benchname{} uses GPT-4 (0613) to evaluate the LMM outputs.